-The holidays are usually such a great time of year, but for some, this season might be difficult, especially after the year we’ve had.
+The holidays are usually such a great time of year, but for some, this season might be difficult.
 There are a lot of people out there (and in our Gateway community) who are dreading the smell of peppermint mocha lattes and sound of jingle bells because it means facing a season of painful memories.
 Memories that remind them of a person, place, or time that’s no longer around.

 For those who have experienced a loss, whether it’s the death of a family member or major life-change, the holidays may not be the most wonderful time of the year.
 If this is you, we’re so sorry.
 Even though it may be hard to picture, there is hope.
 To help you through this season, we’ve provided some practical tips that we pray encourage you.